-Sepp Holzer and Bernd Mueller, head of our Global Ecology Institute, explain the principles of Water Retention Landscape design in 2011.
+Sepp Holzer and Bernd Mueller, former head of our Global Ecology Institute, explain the principles of Water Retention Landscape design in 2011.
 They describe the effect and the basic ideas for the construction of a Water Retention Landscape: a local and natural solution to the global problem of disturbed water balance.

 - Water is the missing link for reversing climate change.

 - It’s possible to achieve water autonomy in our region and everywhere in the world.